 Since the passage of Measure Q in 2008, SMART has secured \$300 million in outside funding for rail projects.
-That funding has come from all levels of government including federal, state, regionally and locally controlled funds.
-Since 2012, SMART has secured \$23 million in outside grant funds directly for SMART Pathway construction primarily from regional, state, and federal funds but also from private sources and local partnerships with Sonoma County Transportation Authority and the Sonoma Open Space funds.
+Since 2012, SMART has secured \$23 million in outside grant funds directly for

+SMART Pathway construction.
 This is in addition to SMART Pathway segments constructed with outside grants and funding by partner agencies.